kirkwang/OAuth2_client_credentials/README.md

 Being just a test it is by no means code considered of production quality.

-There are some harcoded values (localhost:port address, no logs), no fancy UI, no fancy risk statistics.
+There are some hardcoded values (localhost:port address, no logs), no fancy UI, no fancy risk statistics.

-The goal was just to try to demostrate the use of the client_credential grant as required in the test.
+The goal was just to try to demonstrate the use of the client_credential grant as required in the test.